 DIRECTIONS

-Preheat the oven to 200 degrees.
-Line a rimmed baking sheet with parchment paper, and place it on the center rack of the oven.
 Peel the carrots, parsnips, and potato, and grate them on the large holes of a box grater.
 Place the grated vegetables on a clean kitchen towel, fold it around them, and squeeze tightly to remove all excess moisture.
-Transfer the grated vegetables to a large mixing bowl.
-Add the sliced scallions, flour, and salt and pepper, and toss to combine well.
-Add the lightly beaten eggs, and mix well.

 Heat a large nonstick skillet over medium heat, and add 2 teaspoons vegetable oil.
 Make a few latkes at a time; for each, shape 2 tablespoons of the vegetable mixture and place in the skillet.
-Cook 2 minutes on each side, until golden and crisp.
-Transfer cooked latkes to prepared baking sheet in oven to keep warm.
-Repeat with remaining oil and latke mixture.

 Serve the latkes warm with dollops of sour cream, and salt and pepper to taste.